-- 8.31 The SFRA maps illustrate that some fluvial flood areas have expanded (as would be expected given that the most recent climate change allowances require higher levels of rainfall and river flow to be considered) although some flood extents have reduced.
-The new SFRA also maps Flood Zone 3b, known as the functional floodplain, and the updated climate change allowances. - 8.32 Surface water flooding has been the main type of flooding in Greater Norwich in recent years, caused by intense rainfall overwhelming drainage infrastructure, and the 2017 SFRA details some of these events. - 8.33 The main fluvial flood risks are along the main rivers (Wensum, Yare, Waveney, Bure and their tributaries), although smaller, 'non-main' rivers can also have areas of risk.
-Spixworth Beck, as a tributary of the River Bure, is identified as contributing to flood risk. - 8.34 Sewer flooding occurs when intense rainfall overloads the sewer system capacity (surface water, foul or combined), and/or when sewers cannot discharge properly to watercourses due to high water levels.
+- 8.34 The SFRA maps illustrate that some fluvial flood areas have expanded (as would be expected given that the most recent climate change allowances require higher levels of rainfall and river flow to be considered) although some flood extents have reduced.
+The new SFRA also maps Flood Zone 3b, known as the functional floodplain, and the updated climate change allowances. - 8.35 Surface water flooding has been the main type of flooding in Greater Norwich in recent years, caused by intense rainfall overwhelming drainage infrastructure, and the 2017 SFRA details some of these events. - 8.36 The main fluvial flood risks are along the main rivers (Wensum, Yare, Waveney, Bure and their tributaries), although smaller, 'non-main' rivers can also have areas of risk.
+Spixworth Beck, as a tributary of the River Bure, is identified as contributing to flood risk. - 8.37 Sewer flooding occurs when intense rainfall overloads the sewer system capacity (surface water, foul or combined), and/or when sewers cannot discharge properly to watercourses due to high water levels.
 Sewer flooding can also be caused when problems such as blockages, collapses or equipment failure occur in the sewerage system.
-Spixworth postcode NR10 3 has the fifth highest incident rate, 13 incidents) across Greater Norwich. - 8.35 The LLFA has produced one Flood Report covering flooding incidents occurring in June-July 2014 and June 2017 in the Spixworth area, these incidents are in addition to the flooding caused by blockages at the pumping station covered above in section 8.26.
-Some of the main details of the report are:-

-• Across these two events 9 properties experienced internal flooding.
-Three of these properties experienced flooding on more than one event
+Spixworth postcode NR10 3 has the fifth highest incident rate, 13 incidents) across Greater Norwich. - 8.38 The LLFA has produced one Flood Report covering flooding incidents occurring in June-July 2014 and June 2017 in the Spixworth area, these incidents are in addition to the flooding caused by blockages at the pumping station covered above in section 8.26.
+Some of the main details of the report are:- - Across these two events 9 properties experienced internal flooding.
+Three of these properties experienced flooding on more than one event - The properties affected were located on Douglas Road, Chestnut Avenue, Lilian Road, Buxton Road and Arthurton Road. - 55 residential properties are at risk of surface water flooding from a 1 in 30 year event

-Report Reference: FIR014 [November 2017] Flood Investigation Report Flooding in Spixworth in June-July 2014 and June 2017
+&lt;sup>1 Report Reference: FIR014 [November 2017] Flood Investigation Report Flooding in Spixworth in June-July 2014 and June 2017